privacyidea/privacyidea/doc/installation/pip.rst

 Then create the encryption key and the signing keys::

-   pi-manage.py create_enckey
+   pi-manage create_enckey
-   pi-manage.py create_audit_keys
+   pi-manage create_audit_keys

 Create the database and the first administrator::

-   pi-manage.py createdb
+   pi-manage createdb
-   pi-manage.py admin add admin admin@localhost
+   pi-manage admin add admin admin@localhost

 Now you can run the server for your first test::

-   pi-manage.py runserver
+   pi-manage runserver

 Depending on the database you want to use, you may have to install additional packages.